SvenWesterbeek/DeHNSSo/README.md

 | _Grid.ystretch_ | Wall-normal distribution stretching factor | [-] | $1$ |
 | Grid.StepType | Sharp geometry type ("FFS") | [-] | String |

-## <a id="stab"></a> stab
+## <a id="stab"></a> Stab

 The _Stab_ structure is used to define the mode ensemble of interest and present the solver with inflow conditions.
 The spectral truncation can be defined by _Stab.N_ and _Stab.M_ which are the maximum multiples of the fundamental _Stab.omega\_0_ and _Stab.beta\_0_ respectively.

 _Stab.IC_ sets the mode initialization method.
 Currently, two methods are implemented.
 "ILST" calls a routine that finds the solution to the local eigenvalue problem at the inflow for all modes that have a nonzero amplitude (presented in _Stab.A0_).
 Note that not all modes need to be supplied with an amplitude at the inflow.
 These results are then normalized with the maximum streamwise perturbation velocity and multiplied by the respective initialization amplitude.
 "ZERO" instead means no inflow condition is supplied.
 This generally means that the user intends to simulate the receptivity problem by supplying inhomogeneous boundary conditions.
 "LOAD" instead uses the perturbation profiles presented in _Stab.u0, Stab.v0, Stab.w0, Stab.p0_ to define the inflow boundary condition.
 The initial perturbation data is interpolated onto the numerical grid within the solver and can thus be supplied on any distribution of points consistent with _Stab.y0_.

-Stab.bcw is used to define inhomogeneous wall conditions in the streamwise, wall-normal and spanwise velocity components per mode defined at the streamwise locations presented in _Stab.bcwx._
+_Stab.bcw_ is used to define inhomogeneous wall conditions in the streamwise, wall-normal and spanwise velocity components per mode defined at the streamwise locations presented in _Stab.bcwx._

 | Name | Content | Unit | Size |
 | --- | --- | --- | --- |